-Texas’s highway network contains approximately 73,000 centerline miles and around 180,000 miles of paved interstate highways.
+Texas’s highway network contains approximately 73,000 centerline miles and around 180,000 paved interstate highways.
 No matter where you need to go, you’ll probably be getting into your vehicle and going for a drive.

 In this article, we want to discuss lapsed auto insurance and car accidents in Texas.
-Whether you get into an accident with a driver who has lapsed insurance, or you have expired insurance yourself, this article can clear up some myths and confusion around lapsed insurance.
+Whether you get into an accident with a driver who has lapsed insurance or you have expired insurance yourself, this article can clear up some myths and confusion around lapsed insurance.

 Insurance Requirements in Texas